Frank Carson: Later life and death

 Carson was still working, making live appearances, in cabaret, pantomime and the summer season throughout the UK.
 He spent much of his time helping the needy which included raising £130,000 for the Blackpool Victoria Hospital Children's Cancer Ward in 1986.

 A theft from Carson's dressing room in Blackpool in 1995 caused ill feeling between entertainers Jim Davidson and Linda Nolan and this was revived in 2014 during an episode of Celebrity Big Brother.

 On 2 September 2009, aged 82, Carson returned to the stage appearing at the North Pier Theatre midweek season run of The Comedians in Blackpool, where he lived.
 On 30 October 2009, he appeared at the Velvet Hall in Paphos, Cyprus.

 A routine hernia operation left Carson, who had a heart pacemaker, seriously ill and he underwent a knee replacement operation in July 2009.
 Subsequent x-rays, 14 days after being discharged from hospital, showed that he had a previously undetected cracked rib, which may have been the cause of the hernia.
 In August 2011, Carson had an operation to remove a malignant tumour from his stomach.

 Carson died at his home in Blackpool on 22 February 2012, at the age of 85.
 He was survived by his wife, Ruth (née Campbell, 1927–2015), whom he married on 21 January 1950, as well as his daughter, Majella, and his sons, Tony and Aidan, in addition to numerous grandchildren and great-grandchildren.
 His funeral was held on 3 March 2012 at St Patrick's Church, Donegall Street, Belfast, where he had married his wife Ruth over 60 years earlier.
 Mourners included Stan Boardman, Dennis Taylor, Eamonn Holmes, Martin McGuinness, Lenny Henry, Dana, Roy Walker and a large crowd of fans.
+His body was buried at Milltown Cemetery.